naaas94/quick-capture-snr/snr-quickcapture/qc-documentation/05-ingestion-layer.md

 ## Overview

-The ingestion layer is responsible for receiving, validating, and preprocessing all input content before it enters the main processing pipeline.
+The ingestion layer is a critical component of the system, responsible for receiving, validating, and preprocessing all input content before it enters the main processing pipeline.
 This layer ensures data quality, consistency, and proper formatting for downstream processing.
+By handling diverse input sources and formats, the ingestion layer acts as the first line of defense against data anomalies and inconsistencies, thereby maintaining the integrity and reliability of the entire system.

 ## Core Components

 ### 1. Input Parser (`parse_input.py`)

-Handles the initial parsing of various input formats and sources.
+The `InputParser` class is designed to handle the initial parsing of various input formats and sources.
+It supports multiple input types, ensuring flexibility and adaptability in processing diverse data streams.

 #### Supported Input Formats